Pylons/waitress/docs/runner.rst

     this.
 Default is 524288 (512KB).

 ``--connection-limit=INT``
-    Stop creating new channelse if too many are already active.
+    Stop creating new channels if too many are already active.
 Default is 100.

 ``--cleanup-interval=INT``